 SDK API Reference

-This document describes the public API surface exposed by payrails-ui-compose, including payment methods, configuration, styling, translations, and event delegates.
-For setup and dependencies, see README.md.
+This document describes the public API surface of the Payrails Android SDK, including payment methods, configuration, styling, translations, and event delegates.
+For setup and dependencies, see the Quick Start.

 Looking for guides?
 Quick Start | Styling Guide | Troubleshooting | SDK Concepts